- Manuscript Submission Requirements Checklist

 Image files should be submitted as TIF, JPG, PNG or EPS files with a resolution of at least 300 dpi for pixel-based images.
 Images should be 7.19 in × 6.88 in. (or 18.26 cm × 17.48 cm).
 Authors should submit the cover image, along with a short, clear legend (less than 50 words) explaining the image, as supplementary files to ACS Paragon Plus with their revised manuscript.

 To be considered only for the front cover, and not a paid supplementary cover, please respond NO accordingly to the Journal Covers question in ACS Paragon Plus.
 For more information on the Supplementary Covers program, please see this webpage.
+All art submitted for consideration for a supplementary cover will also be considered for a front cover.

 Web Enhanced Objects (WEO)